temporalio/documentation/docs/php/activities.md

 sidebar_label: Activities
 ---

-:::info Try the Application development guide
+:::info Try the Developer's guide

-The majority of this information has moved into the [Application development guide](/application-development/?lang=php).
+The majority of this information has moved into the [Developer's guide](/application-development/?lang=php).

 However, if you can't find what you are looking for there, we recommend checking this doc set as well.